Azure-Samples/azure-edge-extensions-aio-custom-vision-ai/src/image-classifier-service/README.md

-# Azure IoT Operations (AIO) Sense Hat Display application
+# Azure IoT Operations (AIO) Image Classifier Service

 This container is an dapr workload that runs as a web service over HTTP running locally that takes in images and classifies them based on a custom model built via the [Custom Vision website](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/).
 This module has been exported from the Custom Vision website and slightly modified to run on a ARM architecture.
 You can modify it by updating the model.pb and label.txt files to update the model.